-To make these strawberry cupcakes, I adapted my vanilla cupcake recipe which has been extensively tested and is a favorite for thousands of readers.
-These cupcakes are light and airy and packed with fresh strawberries.
+To make these strawberry cupcakes, I adapted my vanilla cupcake recipe (which has been extensively tested and is a favorite for thousands of readers).
+The resulting strawberry cupcakes are light and airy and packed with fresh strawberries.

 Using fresh strawberries is the secret to perfect strawberry cupcakes.
 Finely chop the strawberries and add them directly to the batter.

 Plus, the addition of strawberry frosting gives these cupcakes an even stronger strawberry flavor!

 Top with fresh or macerated strawberries for even more berry goodness!